hkurra/DriveDesktopClient/README.md

 ==================

 #java helper Library provide Modal part for google drive tree node structure & file operation on it like.
-1)upload new file/folder
+- upload new file/folder
-2)Trash/delete file
+- Trash/delete file
-3)copy file
+- copy file
-4)download file from server
+- download file from server
-5)Update/touch file metadata
+- Update/touch file metadata

 also its easy to authorize this library to use user google drive i.e you just have to set up this library it will take care of get authorization from User.